appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/creating-interactive-views-using-lists-and-charts.md

 }}
 ```

-Awesome, you've successfully written your first JS function on Appsmith.
+Ayousome, you've successfully written your first JS function on Appsmith.
 As you can notice, these are primary Invoked functions, which means it runs as soon as it defined.
-Inside the function, we've first used the **`storeValue`** method to store the business key from businessTable into the **`business_id`** variable.
+Inside the function, you've first used the **`storeValue`** method to store the business key from businessTable into the **`business_id`** variable.
 Next, you've used a **`navigateTo`** method to be able to redirect to a new page.

 Now create a new page and name it "Business Reviews".
 So, when you click the button, it takes you to a page called **"Business Reviews."**

-As you can see here, as soon as the viewer clicks the button, it now navigates to a new Page!
-Also, we have the **`business_id`** saved from the selected row.
+As you can see here, as soon as the vieyour clicks the button, it now navigates to a new Page.
+Also, you have the **`business_id`** saved from the selected row.

 ### Using Store Value in DB Queries

-Now, to fetch review data, we will write a query for the **Business Reviews Page**.
+Now, to fetch review data, you can write a query for the **Business Reviews Page**.
 Lets write one DB query to filter the reviews from the reviews table based on the selected business\_id by following the below steps:

 <VideoEmbed host="youtube" videoId="7hQqJ2Cfj5o" title="Writing a query for Business Reviews Page" caption="Writing a query for Business Reviews Page"/>